 - Pour the tea over the ice, leaving an inch or so of space at the top for the evaporated milk.

-- Top up with more ice if needed, and then drizzle with evaporated milk.
+- Top up with more ice if needed, and then drizzle with 1 teaspoon of evaporated milk on each glass of tea.
 If using mint leaves for garnish, add them now.

 - Pop in straws if desired and serve immediately.